 Below we have provided some frequently asked questions to help you understand our adjustments to the program where campers will be most affected.
 While we will make every effort to operate camp in a safe and responsible manner, it is important to note we cannot guarantee that we can operate this summer without exposure to COVID-19.
-Please do not hesitate to contact us with any questions you might have.
+As always, please feel free to reach out to us with any questions you might have.
 We appreciate each of you and look forward to a safe, happy summer!

 If a camper cannot attend camp due to a confirmed and active case of COVID-19 we will refund tuition that has been paid, minus any credit card transaction fees.